walterjordan/jab-vid-builder/README.md

 ## Getting Started

-First, run the development server:
+First, run it from the development server:

 ```bash
 npm run dev